qwangmsk/Melanoma-Detect/README.md

 ### Assessment

 The malignancy discrimination were assessed using script milk10k_malignancy_eval.py.
 In current version, the image folder and metadata file are hardcoded.
-After setting correct file paths, run the following command and GPT diagnosis results will be the automatically collected, processed, and stored in two seperate files, gpt52_milk10k_derm_only_predictions.csv and gpt52_milk10k_derm_plus_clin_predictions.csv.
+After setting correct file paths, run the following command and GPT diagnosis results will be automatically collected, processed, and stored in two seperate files, gpt52_milk10k_derm_only_predictions.csv and gpt52_milk10k_derm_plus_clin_predictions.csv.

         python milk10k_top3_eval.py